appleboy/drone-scp/DOCS.md

 timeout
 : timeout is the maximum amount of time for the TCP connection to establish

+command_timeout
+: timeout is the maximum amount of time for execute command

 strip_components
 : remove the specified number of leading path elements